Hosted by the Canadian Council on International Law

 The Philip C. Jessup International Law Moot Court Competition is the world’s largest moot court competition, with participants from roughly 700 law schools in 100 countries.
-It provides law students with the opportunity to prepare written and oral arguments on complex issues of public international law involving hypothetical cased before the International Court of Justice.
+It provides law students with the opportunity to prepare written and oral arguments on complex issues of public international law involving hypothetical cases before the International Court of Justice.

 The Canadian Division Qualifying Tournament has been hosted by a Canadian law school annually since 1973.
 Teams from every Canadian law school, both civil and common law, are eligible to compete.
 Typically the winning two team(s) move on to the White & Case International Rounds, held each spring in Washington, D.C., see the Global Jessup website for more details.

 - CANADIAN DIVISION JESSUP HIGHLIGHTS:

 - Canadian teams have made the advanced playoff rounds in Washington, D.C. four of the last five years.

 - This has included three Top-10 finishes (that means, Top 10 of ALL the teams that competed in the preliminary rounds).

 - In 2022, a Canadian team advanced to the world quarter finals and in 2017, a Canadian team made it to the world semi-finals,

 - Canadian students have been recognized in the Top-20 of ALL oral advocates in the world twice in the last five years.